mdeguzis/RetroRig/README.md

 Please Note
 -------------

-This project is not yet complete
+This project is not yet complete.

 Project notes and guide will be hosted at www.libregeek.org

 Version 0.6a